Leobrtl/thebus-rpc/README.md

 - A computer with an internet connection
 - A text editor (I use Visual Studio Code)
 - NodeJS installed
-- NEXE for compiling the script into an executable file (optional)

 # Installing NodeJS
 1. Go to the [NodeJS website](https://nodejs.org/en/download/) and download the latest version of NodeJS